MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ### Prepare your app for debugging

 If your source is minified or created by a transpiler like TypeScript or Babel, the use of [source maps](#generate_sourcemaps) is required for the best debugging experience.
 Without source maps, you can still attach the debugger to a running client-side script.
 However, you may only be able to set and hit breakpoints in the minified or transpiled file, not in the original source file.
 For example, in a Vue.js app, minified script gets passed as a string to an `eval` statement, and there is no way to step through this code effectively using the Visual Studio debugger, unless you use source maps.
-In complex debugging scenarios, you might instead use Chrome Developer Tools or F12 Tools for Microsoft Edge.
+In complex debugging scenarios, you might also use Chrome Developer Tools or F12 Tools for Microsoft Edge instead.

 For help to generate source maps, see [Generate source maps for debugging](#generate_sourcemaps).